You won’t find a more detailed Force USA G15 review anywhere else but here!

 - Jammer arms are available as an optional upgrade.
 These were the most requested feature from G-Series customers.
 I’m a big fan and love the versatility they add to an already-versatile setup.
 No other units have this option, though one is also being planned for the G20.

 - The power rack uprights have uniform 1″ hole spacing for extremely precise positioning of the j-hooks and spotter arms.
-This is a step beyond the Westside hole spacing (1″ in the bench zone, 2″ above and/or below) on the G3 and G20.
+Only the G10 and G20 have the same hole spacing.
+It’s a step beyond the Westside hole spacing (1″ in the bench zone, 2″ above and/or below) on the G3.
 And it’s a leap beyond the uniform 3.75″ hole spacing on the G6, G9 and G12.

 - Storage shelves are available as an upgrade.
 These give you a lot of space to conveniently store and organize your gym accessories and gear.